- Energy Flow Acupuncture & Wellness Center24W500 Maple Ave Suite 203D

 To determine if or when cupping is right for each patient, I create individualized treatment plans.
 I can do a quick short amount of cupping with acupuncture after, or we can do a whole cupping session to cover more areas and spend more time with it.

 Questions?
-I would love to hear from you.
-Drop me a line.
+We’d love to hear from you.
+Drop us a line.